dashpilot/inertia-vanilla-php/README.md

 A lightweight implementation of Inertia.js with plain PHP.
 No frameworks required.

+This version uses Vue, but there's also a [Svelte 5 version](https://github.com/dashpilot/inertia-vanilla-php-svelte)

 ## Why?

 Modern PHP comes with many powerful features built-in: